UBC-MDS/DSCI-532_2025_17_pharma_spend_dashboard/reports/m2_reflection.md

 - Units: The total spend metric was initially expressed in millions of USD.
 For better readability, total spend is now expressed in billions of USD.

 ## Deviations from DSCI_531 best practices
+- We implemented a pie chart in our dashboard, but this choice contradicts the best practices of DSCI_531.
+A bar chart, for example, would more effectively represent magnitude.
+Since we already have 1 existing bar chart, we are considering removing this pie chart in a future release.

 ## Other reflections